mcneely/cleansnap/README.md

 # cleansnap

-Script to clean out snap and install a package manager version.
+Script to clean out snapd and install a package manager versions.

 Currently only handles Debian Distro's and thge Firefox snap.
 But can be extended to do more.

 To run: `./cleansnap`